Auburn University Data & Information Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Auburn, approximately 32% of students took out student loans averaging $8,275 a year.
 That adds up to $33,100 over four years for those students.

-How Much Money Do Auburn Graduates Make?bachelor's degree recipients from Auburn make around $48,800 per year during the early years of their employment.
+How Much Money Do Auburn Graduates Make?students who graduate from Auburn with a bachelor's degree go on to jobs where they make an average salary of $48,800 in their early years.
 That's great news for Auburn students since it is 23% more than the average college graduate's salary of $39,802 per year.

 Location of Auburn University